← All posts

 What the sign reviewer wants to see:

-Timeline: 4 to 10 weeks.
-This is the permit that quietly outlasts construction more than any other, which is why we file it in the same week as the building permit, not the week before opening.
+Timeline: Sign permits commonly take several weeks.
+This is the permit that quietly outlasts construction more than any other, which is why it's worth filing in the same week as the building permit — not the week before opening.

 6. Patio permit